karanShaw000/goovo-assignment/README.md

 For the backdrop filter, I have just use useState hook to verify user from email and mobile.

+The Form component can be more cleaner in sense of writing code.

 ## Run Locally